-(2) Enroll in a year-long Senior Honors Thesis course (185:495 and 185:496) and complete a thesis.
+(2) By enrolling in a year-long Senior Honors Thesis course (185:495 and 185:496) and complete a thesis.
 Students must have an overall GPA of at least 3.2, a GPA of at least 3.5 in courses being counted toward the Cognitive Science major, and permission of the faculty member.
 Faculty who can oversee a thesis are Executive Council and Affiliate members.

 The thesis may be a new project or based on the student’s own prior research or written work for an upper-division course.
 If the student chooses to write a thesis based on prior written work, it is expected that the thesis be a very substantial enhancement of this prior work.
 Upon completion at the end of the Spring semester, the student will present the work to a committee who will determine student(s) who are awarded an Honors Thesis Prize(s) in Cognitive Science.

-In both cases, the level of honors — according to the designations `Honors', `High Honors', and `Highest Honors’ — will be determined by the students GPA range in Cognitive Science: Honors, 3.5-3.69; High Honors, 3.7-3.89; Highest Honors, 3.9-4.0.
+In both cases, the level of honors, according to the designations `Honors', `High Honors', and `Highest Honors’, will be determined by the students GPA range in Cognitive Science: Honors, 3.5-3.69; High Honors, 3.7-3.89; Highest Honors, 3.9-4.0.